Mazur-Piotr/SQL_Data_Cleaning-Portfolio_Project/README.md

 It identifies rows where "PropertyAddress" is NULL.
 It supplements the NULL values by copying corresponding values from rows with the same "ParcelID" using a SQL JOIN operation.

-4. Breaking Out the Addresses into Individual Columns (Address, City, State):
+4.Breaking Out the Addresses into Individual Columns (Address, City, State):
 Here, the code splits the "PropertyAddress" column into separate columns for address and city using the SUBSTRING function.
 New columns, "PropertySplitAddress" and "PropertySplitCity," are created to store the separated address components.
 A similar process is applied to the "OwnerAddress" column, breaking it into separate columns for address, city, and state using the PARSENAME function.